Multi-state E. coli outbreak linked to Aldi frozen falafel

 To learn more about the outbreak and recall, click here.

-According to the CDC, it usually takes 3 to 4 weeks to determine if someone is part of the outbreak, so the true number of cases is “likely much higher than the number reported.”
+According to the CDC, it usually takes three to four weeks to determine if someone is part of the outbreak, so the true number of cases is “likely much higher than the number reported.”

 E. coli can cause stomach cramps, diarrhea (often bloody) and vomiting.
 Most people recover within five to seven days, but some cases can be severe or even life-threatening.